hdShang/arxiv-daily/docs/cs-GR/2025-11-19/papers/251115908v1-sphaptics-a-real-time-bidirectional-haptic-interaction-framework-for.md

 ---
 layout: default
-title: SPHaptics: A Real-Time Bidirectional Haptic Interaction Framework for Coupled Rigid-Soft Body and Lagrangian Fluid Simulation in Virtual Environments
+title: "SPHaptics: A Real-Time Bidirectional Haptic Interaction Framework for Coupled Rigid-Soft Body and Lagrangian Fluid Simulation in Virtual Environments"
 ---

 # SPHaptics: A Real-Time Bidirectional Haptic Interaction Framework for Coupled Rigid-Soft Body and Lagrangian Fluid Simulation in Virtual Environments